bjackman/nixos-flake/README.md

 ## Stuff I need to figure out

-- How the hell do I get code navigation working for Nix?
-I think I want to configure something like [`nil`](https://github.com/oxalica/nil), and I want it to be a `devShell`, the I'll run `nix develop` and then `code .`, at least according to ChatGPT, if you do that then VSCode inherits the environment.
 - Once I have some capability to actually read the damn code, try and stare at it and figure out how the hell the kernel build process works.
 - Then, based on that beautiful new understanding, figure out how to build a